Multifamily

 Appliances

-- Appliances, lighting, and electronics account for 30% of the typical household’s energy consumption, according to the U.S. Energy Information Administration.
+- Appliances, lighting, and electronics account for nearly 30% of the typical household’s energy consumption, according to the U.S. Energy Information Administration.
 Upgrading to high-efficiency appliances can help reduce apartment energy usage.
 Find out more about how much you might save by switching to high-efficiency appliances on the ENERGY STAR® webpage.
 Efficiency Maine offers incentives for clothes washers.

 Click here to learn more.